RouaL312/AutomatisaionNavItbs-Meet-Uipath/README.md

 # UiPath Automation
 ## Automation for Student

-Using this process student can navigate by voice and evitate the waste of time
+Using this process student can navigate by voice on itbs student platforme and evitate the waste of time

 + Choose timesheet or notes by voice
 + Choose the semester by voice